OUR VALUES

 Attentional Equity

-We strive to learn about, call attention, and act against microaggressions, bias, and racism through the collective action of the C3 and the greater Pittsburgh region.
-This process includes learning practical communication skills and identifying and prioritizing issues where our networks, skills, and resources combined with our trusted relationships can result in meaningful impact.
+We strive to learn about, call attention to, and take action in collaboration with the C3 and residents across the greater Pittsburgh region.
+Our collaborative process prioritizes using practical communication skills to identify and prioritize community issues where our shared networks, skills, and resources combined with trust relationships can result in meaningful impact.

 Impact Prioritization